ideaworks-agency/craft-untappd/README.md

 #### craft.untappd.beer.photos

-Returns an array of checkins at the brewery with photos attached.
+Returns an array of checkins associated with the selected beer with photos attached.

 ```
 {% set checkins = craft.untappd.beer.photos({'id': 240862}) %}